gsiros/payroll-system/README.md

-# Java_Project_2
- Logistics Client for Businesses using the Java programming language.
+# Payroll Information System for Businesses
+ Simple Payroll Information System for managing employee wages using Java.

  - NEW; Added simple file database system for the application to import and save changes.

- Group Exercise for AUEB's JAVA Programming class.

  Developers; Christodoulou Nikolaos, Syros Georgios, Toumazatos Anastasios